-In February 2024, the maturities of all of the Company's existing revolving senior unsecured and secured lines of credit with BANA, NB Holdings, Bank of America Corporation, and MLBTC were extended to February 1, 2025.
+In February 2025, the maturities of all of the Company's existing revolving senior unsecured and secured lines of credit with BANA, NB Holdings and MLBTC were extended to February 1, 2026.

-There were no other material subsequent events that occurred during such period that would require disclosure or recognition in the Consolidated Balance Sheet as of December 31, 2023.
+There have been no other material subsequent events that occurred during such period that would require disclosure or recognition in the Consolidated Balance Sheet as of December 31, 2024.